-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

 Mandy Collins lives in Little Mountain, S.C., with her husband and three kids.
 The 38-year-old never owned a gun before.
 Her husband doesn't have one either.
 But after the pandemic hit, she spent $450 on a powerful handgun.